D-K-E/digital-edition-suite/docs/specs.rst

 - :code:`Mixed Pair`: a set with 2 members who are:

+    - a :code:`Constant String`
+    - a :code:`Tuple`

+- :code:`Constraint Mixed Pair`: a set with 2 members who are:

     - a :code:`Constraint String`
     - a :code:`Tuple`

 - :code:`Single Constraint Mixed Pair`: a :code:`Pair` whose members are: